cpreid2/BlobMaker/README.md

 I once was—
 and perhaps to the child within you.

-A thank-you note
+A thank-you
-to the creative coding community, to those generous souls who, in my darkest times, offered me kindness.
+to the creative coding community, to those, in my darkest times, offered me kindness.

 You showed me